t-h2o/help-github/README.md

 ## How pull request

+### prerequisites
+- have a github account
+- need to change a projet
+- unix terminal (mac os/linux)

-### Fork my projet
+### Fork s projet

 - press the button "fork"
-It's will create a copy of the projets in your profil
+It's will create a copy of the projet in your profil

 ### copy the project in the current directory